eudondian/TO-DO-list/README.md

 # TO-DO-LIST

-This is an app for a TO-D)-LIST.
+This is an app for a TO-DO-LIST.
 This app can allow a user add, remove and edit tasks and all changes stored in local storage

 ## Built With